History of Sydney: Post war

 A post-war immigration and baby boom saw a rapid increase in Sydney's population and the spread of low-density housing in suburbs throughout the Cumberland Plain.
 Immigrants—mostly from Britain and continental Europe—and their children accounted for over three-quarters of Sydney's population growth between 1947 and 1971.
-The newly created Cumberland County Council oversighted low-density residential developments, the largest at Green Valley and Mount Druitt.
+The newly created Cumberland County Council oversaw low-density residential developments, the largest at Green Valley and Mount Druitt.
 Older residential centres such as Parramatta, Bankstown and Liverpool became suburbs of the metropolis.
 Manufacturing, protected by high tariffs, employed over a third of the workforce from 1945 to the 1960s.
 However, as the long post-war economic boom progressed, retail and other service industries became the main source of new jobs.

 Increasing high rise development in Sydney and the expansion of suburbs beyond the "green belt" envisaged by the planners of the 1950s resulted in community protests.
 In the early 1970s, trade unions and resident action groups imposed green bans on development projects in historic areas such as The Rocks.
 Federal, State and local governments subsequently introduced a range of heritage and environmental legislation.
 The Sydney Opera House was also controversial for its cost and disputes between architect Jorn Utzon and government officials.
 However, soon after it opened in 1973 it became a major tourist attraction and symbol of the city.

 The progressive reduction in tariff protection from 1974 began the transformation of Sydney from a manufacturing centre focused on the domestic market to a "world city" providing financial, commercial, cultural and educational services to local residents and Australian and overseas markets.
 From the 1980s, overseas immigration to Sydney grew rapidly, with Asia, the Middle East and Africa becoming major sources of immigrants.
 By 2021, the population of Sydney was over 5.2 million, with 40% of the population born overseas.
 China and India overtook England as the largest source countries for overseas-born residents.